S-04506

 New York Senate Bill 4506 — Stop Addictive Feeds Exploitation (SAFE) for All Act

-Requires operators of addictive social media platforms to provide users with mechanisms to turn off algorithmic recommendations, turn off notifications (including between 12 AM and 6 AM Eastern), turn off autoplay, and limit daily platform access time.
-Prohibits dark patterns that subvert user choice or make it more difficult to exercise these settings or to deactivate, suspend, or cancel an account.
-Enforced exclusively by the New York Attorney General, who may obtain civil penalties of up to $5,000 per violation, injunctive relief, restitution, disgorgement, and damages.
-The effective date is 180 days after the AG promulgates implementing regulations.
+Requires operators of addictive social media platforms — websites and apps that provide addictive feeds (algorithmically recommended content streams) as a significant part of their service — to offer users mechanisms to turn off algorithmic recommendations, turn off notifications (at minimum overall or between midnight and 6 AM Eastern), turn off autoplay, and set daily time limits.
+Prohibits dark patterns that subvert user choice or make it harder to exercise these settings or manage accounts.
+Enforced exclusively by the New York Attorney General, with civil penalties up to $5,000 per violation plus injunctive relief, restitution, disgorgement, and damages.
+Expressly preserves the separate SAFE for Kids Act (Article 45) and federal COPPA requirements.

 Summary

-Requires operators of addictive social media platforms to provide users with mechanisms to turn off algorithmic recommendations, turn off notifications (including between 12 AM and 6 AM Eastern), turn off autoplay, and limit daily platform access time.
-Prohibits dark patterns that subvert user choice or make it more difficult to exercise these settings or to deactivate, suspend, or cancel an account.
-Enforced exclusively by the New York Attorney General, who may obtain civil penalties of up to $5,000 per violation, injunctive relief, restitution, disgorgement, and damages.
-The effective date is 180 days after the AG promulgates implementing regulations.
+Requires operators of addictive social media platforms — websites and apps that provide addictive feeds (algorithmically recommended content streams) as a significant part of their service — to offer users mechanisms to turn off algorithmic recommendations, turn off notifications (at minimum overall or between midnight and 6 AM Eastern), turn off autoplay, and set daily time limits.
+Prohibits dark patterns that subvert user choice or make it harder to exercise these settings or manage accounts.
+Enforced exclusively by the New York Attorney General, with civil penalties up to $5,000 per violation plus injunctive relief, restitution, disgorgement, and damages.
+Expressly preserves the separate SAFE for Kids Act (Article 45) and federal COPPA requirements.

 Enforcement & Penalties